Franklin–Nashville campaign: Confederate attacks on Sherman's supply line

 So far, the Confederate strategy was working, because Sherman was being forced to disperse his strength to maintain his lines of communication.
+Hood's movements attracted a lot of attention in the press in the north and caused the War Department no small concern.
+Washington, DC insisted that Sherman deal with Hood's threat.
 However, Sherman was not about to fall into Hood's trap completely.
 He intended to provide Thomas with sufficient strength to cope with Forrest and Hood, while he completed plans to strike out for Savannah.
 On September 29, Hood began his advance across the Chattahoochee River, heading to the northwest with 40,000 men to threaten the Western & Atlantic Railroad, Sherman's supply line.
 On October 1, Hood's cavalry was intercepted by Union cavalry under Brig.
 Gens.
 Judson Kilpatrick and Kenner Garrard in a raid on the railroad near Marietta, but Sherman was still uncertain of Hood's location.
 For the next three weeks, Sherman had difficulty keeping abreast of Hood's movements.
 Hood moved rapidly, screened his march, and maintained the initiative.
 The Union cavalry, which Sherman had neglected to train adequately, had a difficult time following Hood and reporting his movements.

 On October 3, the day that Thomas arrived in Nashville, Stewart's corps captured Big Shanty (present-day Kennesaw) with its garrison of 175 men, and the following day Acworth, with an additional 250.
 Sherman left Maj.
 Gen. Henry W. Slocum in Atlanta and moved toward Marietta with a force of about 55,000 men.
 Hood split his force, sending the majority of his command to Dallas, Georgia.
 The remainder, a division under Maj.
 Gen. Samuel G. French, moved along the railroad toward Allatoona.